How much pension will you get?

 The State Pension provides a fairly low income once you reach State Pension age (currently 65 for men and in the process of increasing from 60 to 65 for women) and subsequently increasing for both to at least age 68.

-A new flat-rate State Pension system was introduced from April 2016 and the maximum amount is expected to be around £151 a week.
+A new flat-rate State Pension system was introduced from April 2016 and the maximum amount will be £155.65 a week.
 This pension is guaranteed for life and usually increases each year at least in line with inflation.